deja-vu-platform/deja-vu/packages/catalog/authentication/README.md

 # Authentication

-Verify identity with a username and password
+Verify the user's identity with a username and password

 ## Actions